Deploying JAR and WAR Files

 You can package many JVM applications into a self-contained executable JAR file or a WAR file that includes application code, configuration, and dependencies.
 As an alternative to Git deployments, Heroku offers a command-line tool to deploy JAR and WAR files directly.

-This deployment strategy can be useful when Git deployments result in slugs that exceed the slug size limit.
+This deployment strategy can be useful when Git deployments result in apps that exceed the size limit.
 You can also use this deployment to build and test your app on existing continuous integration (CI) infrastructure such as Jenkins before deploying to Heroku.

 Requirements and Installation